Q: Who is eligible to enter the Colorado Gold Contest?

 Q: Can I use Times New Roman font?

 A: Yes.
-For the first time, the Colorado Gold is requiring entries to be submitted in Times New Roman.
+The Colorado Gold is requiring entries to be submitted in Times New Roman.

 Q: My chapter ends a few words beyond the allowable word count.
 Can I submit the whole chapter?